Walton cut; RB allegedly struck pregnant woman

 The officer called to the scene observed swelling to the woman's left eye.
 The woman is five weeks pregnant, and Walton is the father.

-The incident occurred at 4:15 a.m.
-Tuesday morning in Davie, Florida after an argument.
+The alleged aggravated battery occurred at 4:15 a.m.
+Tuesday in Davie, Florida, after an argument.

 A message to Walton's agent for a response was not immediately returned.

 Walton, 22, was through two games of a four-game league suspension for violating the NFL conduct and substance abuse policy relating to his three offseason arrests between January and March.
-He was released by the Cincinnati Bengals after these arrests, and the Dolphins gave him another chance, signing him in May.
+He was released by the Cincinnati Bengals after these arrests, and the Dolphins signed him in May.

 The Dolphins initially expected Walton back after he served his suspension, but they immediately released him when they said they were made aware of a police matter regarding the second-year player Tuesday morning.